Job - Why Things Go Wrong

 Elisha made a similar mistake, in 2 Kings 3:23-24, just after he took over from Elijah.
 A large group of youths mocked him, so he "called a curse down on them in the name of the Lord.
 And two she-bears came out of the wood, and ripped up forty two of the boys."

 While it is true for mankind that "out of the same mouth come forth blessing and cursing," (James 3:10a) that is not true for God.
 What is true is that when prophets (anyone can do it, actually) are given authority from God to change situations with their words, we have to be extremely careful to make sure that our words are a blessing, and never a curse.
-Balaam found that out in Numbers 23.
+Balaam found that out and declared it in Numbers 23:20b.
+"He has blessed, and I cannot reverse it."

 where blessing refers to words or actions which are positive, beneficial and creatively good.
 Anyone can invoke a blessing upon a person, object or situation with their words or attitude - you do not need to be ordained, or a pastor or bishop or any other category of leader to bless.
 Anyone can do it.